 - road (n.)

-- Old English rad "riding expedition, journey, hostile incursion," from Proto-Germanic *raido (cf. Old Frisian red "ride," Old Saxon reda, Middle Dutch rede, Old High German reita "foray, raid"), from PIE *reidh- "to ride" (see ride (v.)).
+- Old English rad "riding expedition, journey, hostile incursion," from Proto-Germanic *raido (cognates: Old Frisian red "ride," Old Saxon reda, Middle Dutch rede, Old High German reita "foray, raid"), from PIE *reidh- "to ride" (see ride (v.)).
 Also related to raid (n.).
 In Middle English, "a riding, a journey;" sense of "open way for traveling between two places" is first recorded 1590s.
-Meaning "narrow stretch of sheltered water" is from early 14c. (e.g. Hampton Roads in Virginia).
+Meaning "narrow stretch of sheltered water" is from early 14c. (as in Hampton Roads in Virginia).